 This foyer embodies this design aesthetic beautifully.
 Good architecture and a few key design choices.
 Simple antique pieces punctuate the green interior offering practical, stylish solutions to the needs of a front hall.
 The blue glass hurricane chandelier pops and adds interest.

 Lighting fixtures can have serious affect in any room, but sets the tone for your house if it’s in the foyer.
 This etched glass, hurricane hanging light is based on a traditional English style.
+Decorative hanging pendant lights such as this add a classic and traditional touch to any room.

 Classic herringbone floors are a rich base for any interior.
 The room is clearly traditional and has been kept sparse to enhance the architecture by using just a few monochromatic items.
 The brass chandelier is unadorned, minimal yet classic in form.